OData/v3ProtocolDocument/OData.markdown

 #### 8.10.2.1.
 Declaring Actions in Metadata

-Actions SHOULD be declared in $metadata using a FunctionImport element that indicates the signature (Name, ReturnType and Parameters) of the Action.
+Actions SHOULD be declared in $metadata using a FunctionImport element that indicates the signature (name, return type and parameters) of the action.

-In addition to the [Common Rules for All Operations](#Common Rules for All Operations) the following rules apply for Actions:
+In addition to the [Common Rules for All Operations](#Common Rules for All Operations) the following rules apply for actions:

 - Actions MUST NOT specify the HttpMethod as this is reserved for ServiceOperations.
 - Actions MUST be marked as side effecting.